awsdocs/aws-java-developer-guide/doc_source/java-dg-samples.rst

 Running the samples
 -------------------

-**To run a sample using the AWS Toolkit for Eclipse**
+.. topic:: To run a sample using the AWS Toolkit for Eclipse

-1. Open Eclipse.
+    #.
+Open Eclipse.

-2. Create a new AWS Java project.
-In Eclipse, on the :guilabel:`File` menu, point to :guilabel:`New`, and then click :guilabel:`Project`.
-The :guilabel:`New Project` wizard opens.
+    #.
+Create a new AWS Java project.
+In Eclipse, on the :guilabel:`File` menu, point to
+       :guilabel:`New`, and then click :guilabel:`Project`.
+The :guilabel:`New Project` wizard
+       opens.

-3. Expand the :guilabel:`AWS` category, then select :guilabel:`AWS Java Project`.
+    #.
+Expand the :guilabel:`AWS` category, then select :guilabel:`AWS Java Project`.

-4. Click :guilabel:`Next`.
+    #.
+Click :guilabel:`Next`.
 The project settings page is displayed.

-5. Enter a name in the :guilabel:`Project Name` box.
-The AWS SDK for Java Samples group displays the samples available in the SDK, as described previously.
+    #.
+Enter a name in the :guilabel:`Project Name` box.
+The AWS SDK for Java Samples group displays
+       the samples available in the SDK, as described previously.

-6. Select the samples you want to include in your project by selecting each check box.
+    #.
+Select the samples you want to include in your project by selecting each check box.

-7. Enter your AWS credentials.
-If you've already configured the |tke| with your credentials, this is automatically filled in.
+    #.
+Enter your AWS credentials.
+If you've already configured the |tke| with your credentials,
+       this is automatically filled in.

-8. Click :guilabel:`Finish`.
-The project is created and added to the :guilabel:`Project Explorer`.
+    #.
+Click :guilabel:`Finish`.
+The project is created and added to the :guilabel:`Project
+       Explorer`.

-**To run the project**
+.. topic:: To run the project

-1. Select the sample :file:`.java` file you want to run.
-For example, for the |S3| sample, select :file:`S3Sample.java`.
+    #.
+Select the sample :file:`.java` file you want to run.
+For example, for the |S3| sample, select
+        :file:`S3Sample.java`.

-2. Select :guilabel:`Run` from the :guilabel:`Run` menu.
+    #.
+Select :guilabel:`Run` from the :guilabel:`Run` menu.

-**To add the SDK to an existing project**
+.. topic:: To add the SDK to an existing project

-1. Right-click the project in :guilabel:`Project Explorer`, point to :guilabel:`Build Path`, and then click :guilabel:`Add Libraries`.
+    #.
+Right-click the project in :guilabel:`Project Explorer`, point to :guilabel:`Build Path`, and
+       then click :guilabel:`Add Libraries`.

-2. Select :guilabel:`AWS Java SDK`, and then click :guilabel:`Next` and follow the remaining on-screen instructions.
+    #.
+Select :guilabel:`AWS Java SDK`, and then click :guilabel:`Next` and follow the remaining
+       on-screen instructions.